lubenicapp/djangodex/README.md

 # DJANGODEX

-A Django app inspired by the Pokedex.
-This is a technical assessment for a job interview.
+A Django exercise inspired by the Pokedex.

 ## Setup